splunk/observability-workshop/content/en/s4r/9-custom-dashboard/3-custom-chart.md

 ![signal setup](../images/signal-setup.png)
 * Change the *Display units* in the drop down box from *None* to *Time (autoscaling)/Milliseconds(ms)*.
 The dropdown changes to *Millisecond* and the label in front of the chart should now represent Time.
 * Close the dialog, either clicking on the settings *⚙️* icon or the {{% button style="gray" %}}close{{% /button %}} button.
-* Add our detector by clicking {{% button style="blue" %}}Link Detector{{% /button %}}t typing the name of the detector.
+* Add our detector by clicking {{% button style="blue" %}}Link Detector{{% /button %}} and typing the name of the detector.
 (Start with you initials, assuming you used the recommended naming method.) the detector name should appear.
 A colored bar appears around your chart, indicating the status of the alert, (Green OK, Red Alert), as well as a bell signal at the top of the page as shown below.

 ![detector added](../images/detector-added.png)